-If you need some help with your appeal, contact your local Citizens Advice in England and Wales or in Scotland.
+If you need some help with your appeal, talk to an adviser.
 Try to get in touch straight away - you might have to wait for an appointment and you only have a month to send your letter in.

 Getting your mandatory reconsideration result